 Do Male Praying Mantis Know That They Will Die?

-During the mating time, the male praying mantis approach the female praying mantis carefully and once they are done mating, they drop off the back of the female quickly and move away.
+During the mating time, the male praying mantis approaches the female praying mantis carefully and once they are done mating, they drop off the back of the female quickly and move away.
 This behavior is an indication that the male knows what could happen if he is not careful and quick.
 But it is unsure, if the male really knows, that he might be killed and eaten by the female after mating.

 Are Mantis Cannibals?